Start Your Search

 - Coordinates: 5/27/2019, 10:30 AM - 11:30 AM, Pod 9

-EP01.06 - Electronic Consultation and Referral Systems in Canada: An Environmental Scan (ID 461)
+EP01.06 - Electronic Consultation and Referral Systems in Canada: An Environmental Scan (Now Available) (ID 461)

 Patients requiring specialist care in Canada often face poor access and excessive wait times which can lead to patient stress, missed appointments, and ultimately, poorer health outcomes.
 The implementation of innovative e-Health technology such as electronic consultation (eConsult) and referral (eReferral) systems has aimed to improve access and reduce wait times for specialist care.
 Electronic consultation allows the specialist to give advice to the primary care physician through an electronic platform, often without the need for a face-to-face visit.
 Electronic referral is the automation of the referral process allowing for the secure exchange of patient information.
 In this presentation, we examine what private and publically funded services are available in Canada and compare their operations in the context of the Canadian healthcare system.